ginolhac/mapDamage/README.md

  - a pdf file, Fragmisincorporation\_plot.pdf that displays both fragmentation and misincorporation patterns
  - a pdf file, Length\_plot.pdf, that displays length distribution of singleton reads also per strand.
 Cumulative frequencies of C>T at 5'-end and G>A at 3'-end are also displayed per strand.
- - misincorporation.txt, contains a table that compiles occurences for each type of mutations
+ - misincorporation.txt, contains a table that compiles occurrences for each type of mutations
  - 5pCtoT\_freq.txt, contains frequencies of Cytosine to Thymine mutations per position from the 5'-ends
  - 3pGtoA\_freq.txt, contains frequencies of Guanine to Adenine mutations per position from the 3'-ends
  - dnacomp.txt, contains a table that compiles base compositions.